ui5-community/ui5-ecosystem-showcase/packages/cds-plugin-ui5/README.md

 }
 ```

-The `moduleId` is either the directory name for local apps in the `app` directory of the CAP server or for dependencies the `name` from the `package.json`.
+The `moduleId` is either the directory name for local apps in the `app` directory of the CDS server or for dependencies the `name` from the `package.json`.

 The configuration can also be injected with the environment variable `CDS_PLUGIN_UI5_MODULES`.
 It contains the JSON string from the configuration above, e.g.: